 Partnership with IAPB

-Avoidable blindness is a key health issue across Standard Chartered markets and is close the hearts of its employees.
-They contribute to SiB through fundraising, volunteering and governance support.
-The programme aims not only to unite staff, but also clients, business partners and the wider community, fulfilling a shared expectation to make a difference to the communities in the Bank’s footprint.
+Avoidable blindness is a key health issue across Standard Chartered markets and is close to the hearts of its employees.
+The programme not only unites staff, but also clients, business partners and the wider community, fulfilling a shared expectation to make a difference to the communities in the Bank’s footprint.

 Seeing is Believing Website

 Avoidable blindness is preventable or treatable forms of blindness.
-80% of blindness and visual impairment is avoidable.
+More than 75% of blindness and visual impairment is avoidable.